 If significant adverse events or other side effects are observed in any of our current or future clinical trials, we may have difficulty recruiting patients to the clinical trials, patients may drop out of our trials, or we may be required to abandon the trials or our development efforts of that product candidate altogether.
-We, the FDA, the EMA, other comparable regulatory authorities or an IRB may suspend clinical trials of a product candidate at any time for various reasons, including a belief that subjects in such trials are being exposed to unacceptable health risks or adverse side effects.
+We, the FDA, the EMA, other comparable regulatory authorities, or an IRB may suspend clinical trials of a product candidate at any time for various reasons, including a belief that subjects in such trials are being exposed to unacceptable health risks or adverse side effects.
+We may be unable to overcome any such suspensions or holds that are placed on our clinical trials.
+In addition, these side effects may not be appropriately recognized or managed by the treating medical staff.
+We may need to train medical personnel using our product candidates to understand the side effect profiles for our clinical trials and upon any commercialization of any of our product candidates.
+Inadequate training in recognizing or managing the potential side effects of our product candidates could result in harm to patients that are administered our product candidates.
+Any of these occurrences may adversely affect our business, financial condition, and prospects significantly.

-Additionally, if any of our product candidates receives regulatory approval and becomes a product, and we or others later identify undesirable side effects caused by such product, a number of potentially significant negative consequences could result.
-For example, the FDA could require us to adopt a Risk Evaluation and Mitigation Strategy, or REMS, to ensure that the benefits of treatment with such product outweigh the risks for each potential patient, which may include, among other things, a communication plan to health care practitioners, patient education, extensive patient monitoring or distribution systems and processes that are highly controlled, restrictive and more costly than what is typical for the industry.
-We or our collaborators may also be required to adopt a REMS or engage in similar actions, such as patient education, certification of health care professionals or specific monitoring, if we or others later identify undesirable side effects caused by any product that we develop alone or with collaborators.
+Additionally, if any of our product candidates receives regulatory approval, and we or others later identify undesirable side effects caused by such product, a number of potentially significant negative consequences could result.
+For example, the FDA could require us to adopt a REMS to ensure that the benefits of treatment with such product outweigh the risks for each potential patient, which may include, among other things, a communication plan to health care practitioners, patient education, extensive patient monitoring or distribution systems and processes that are highly controlled and restrictive.
 Other potentially significant negative consequences include that:

-- we may be forced to suspend marketing of that product, or decide to remove the product from the marketplace; - · regulatory authorities may withdraw or change their approvals of that product; - regulatory authorities may require additional warnings on the label or limit access of that product to selective specialized centers with additional safety reporting and with requirements that patients be geographically close to these centers for all or part of their treatment; - we may be required to create a medication guide outlining the risks of the product for patients, or to conduct post-marketing studies; - we may be required to change the way the product is administered; - we could be subject to fines, injunctions, or the imposition of criminal or civil penalties, or be sued and held liable for harm caused to subjects or patients; and - the product may become less competitive, and our reputation may suffer.
+- we may be forced to suspend marketing of that product, or decide to remove the product from the marketplace; - regulatory authorities may withdraw or change their approvals of that product; - regulatory authorities may require additional warnings on the label or limit access of that product to selective specialized centers with additional safety reporting and with requirements that patients be geographically close to these centers for all or part of their treatment; - we may be required to create a medication guide outlining the risks of the product for patients, or to conduct post-marketing studies; - we may be required to change the way the product is administered; - we could be subject to fines, injunctions, or the imposition of criminal or civil penalties, or be sued and held liable for harm caused to subjects or patients; and - the product may become less competitive, and our reputation may suffer.